 Pest & Disease Control Management

 It is important to regularly check your plants for spreading diseases or signs of pest damage.
 The number one disease management strategy is to prevent it in the first place.
 Make sure you provide your plants with optimal conditions for growth, focusing on the right season, temperature, spacing, nutrients, water, and disease-resistant varieties.
 Crop rotation (planting different crop families in a space each year) and weed management helps to ward off diseases.
-Our pesticide approach to pest and disease control can be both safe and effective.
+An organic approach to pest and disease control can be both safe and effective.

 Our experts identify the disease and insects then determine the severity of the problem (inspect undersides of leaves and new leaves; check for disease spreading).

 Farmer training is the core of Athrav Agricure’s work and provides farmers with the knowledge and experience they need to grow a commercial agricultural business.
 Our agronomists have been visiting different villages and giving information about farming to all interested growers.
 Besides the presentations, farmers also receive verbal advice as well as practical demonstrations right on their fields.